NURUSTABAS/2025/README.md

 This ensures that the analysis is only performed when you explicitly request it, preventing unnecessary computations for large videos.
 After the analysis is completed, the captured frames (analyzed video frames) and detected movements are visually presented in the Results tab.
 Additionally, at the bottom of the Results section, there is a downloadable analysis report available for the user.
++Note: On cloud deployments (such as Streamlit Cloud), the number of frames analyzed is limited for performance reasons.
+On local runs, you can select the maximum number of frames to analyze according to your system's capabilities.

 ## 1. Project Overview